 - Loops for easy pull off;

-Giro is a very good Californian company which makes high-quality cycling accessories like helmets, gloves, shoes.
+Giro is a very good Californian company which makes high-quality cycling accessories like helmets, gloves, cycling shoes.
 Etc. The good news is that with Giro you are most probably getting a good product and you won’t complain about the quality.

 Giro Bravo Gloves are made of synthetic leather which makes them one of the most lightweight gloves we reviewed.
 The padding is not so big but the comfort is there at many times because of the design.

 This model is Giro’s middle line gloves with the model Jag in the baseline and Monaco is the top line glove.
 In my opinion, the Bravo is a quite good value for money despite the fact that the price is not the lowest in our reviews.
 But Giro is not a cheap brand.
 The products they made are very high-quality and with a high price tag.